Medical Pathologist: Career Profile, Employment Outlook, and Educational Requirements

 What Can I Anticipate of this Career?

 According to the Association of American Medical Colleges (AAMC), medical pathologists with a Doctor of Medicine degree earned $239,000-$331,842 as of June 2011 (www.aamc.org).
-Salary.com stated that the median salary for pathologists was $250,626, while PayScale.com reported a median salary of $202,810 (www.payscale.com).
-Those who taught at universities, particularly those who taught health specialties, earned $ $105,880 annually in 2013, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-Overall employment of physicians, including medical pathologists, is expected to grow by 18% from 2012-2022.
+In 2015, Salary.com stated that the median salary for pathologists was $250,626, while PayScale.com reported a median salary of $202,810 in December 2014 (www.payscale.com).
+Those who taught at universities, particularly those who taught health specialties, earned a median salary of $85,030 annually in 2013, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+Overall employment of physicians, including medical pathologists, is expected to grow by 18% from 2012-2022, based on BLS data.

 What Education is Required?